AgustinCB/blogposts/varlog/What_I_learnt/content.md

 At the beginning that was a little bit difficult, specially because I didn't how to push our sessions that way.
 However, the fact that Roy had previous working experience and already knew the basis of the technologies we were using, helped a lot in this matter.
 Slowly, I tried to focus our time on how to engineer projects and how to pick tool rather than mastering the hammer and the saw.

-Something that helped me here was instroducing new things in the equation: "Ey, what if we convert our web app in a phone app?", "Ey, what if we put all this in a Docker container?", "Ey, what if we use typescript?"
+Something that helped me here was introducing new things in the equation: "Ey, what if we convert our web app in a phone app?", "Ey, what if we put all this in a Docker container?", "Ey, what if we use typescript?"

 That was my second victory.
 I think that taking a more elastic approach in what to learn helped us a lot.
 I knew when something very small (and unplanned) happened: